axelarnetwork/amplifier-advisory-committee/src/chains/solana/REPORT.md

 - **February 6, 2024:** A five-hour outage occurred due to a bug in the Agave client’s just-in-time (JIT) compiler.
 The legacy loader that was causing the issue was disabled.
 - **August 5–8, 2024:** A critical ELF file alignment bug, that could have caused network outage, was quietly patched in coordination with validators.
 The disclosure raised concerns about decentralization.

 As of March 2025, Solana has not experienced any outages since February 2024.
-However, their live production network is still called Mainnet-beta, which indicates that continous vigilance is still required.
+However, their live production network is still called Mainnet-beta, which indicates that continuous vigilance is still required.

 ### 3.2 Risks and Concerns
 Areas of concern include: